So many of us are tight on finances these days.

 - Re-purpose items like broken umbrella’s to make trellises.

 - Trade: trade use to be the old stand-by!
 Trade your time (Babysitting?
-Building something?) for manure, soil, fresh veggies, anything gardening related.
+Building something?) for manure, soil, fresh veggies, or anything gardening related.

 - Keep your volunteer plants: Do you have potatoes or squash growing from your compost pile?
 Even tomatoes?
 Keep them, they’re free!
 Although sometimes they cross pollinated and you end up with rogue plants, most of the time they’re edible.